-- (a) Any Long-Term Debt security would have such designation, aggregate principal amount, maturity, interest rate(s) or methods of determining the same, terms of payment of interest, redemption provisions, sinking fund terms, and other terms and conditions as Black Hills may determine at the time of issuance.
-Any Long-Term Debt of Black Hills will be unsecured; - (b) may be convertible into any other securities of Black Hills; - (c) will have maturities ranging from one to 50 years; - (d) may be subject to optional and/or mandatory redemption, in whole or in part, at par or at various premiums above the principal amount thereof; - (e) may be entitled to mandatory or optional sinking fund provisions; - (f) may provide for reset of the coupon pursuant to a remarketing arrangement; - (g) may be subject to tender or the obligation of the issuer to repurchase at the election of the holder or upon the occurrence of a specified event; - (h) may be called from existing investors by a third party; and - (i) may be entitled to the benefit of positive or negative financial or other covenants.
+Any long-term debt security would have such designation, aggregate principal amount, maturity, interest rate(s) or methods of determining the same, terms of payment of interest, redemption provisions, sinking fund terms, and other terms and conditions as Black Hills may determine at the time of issuance.
+Any long-term debt:

+- (a) may be convertible into any other securities of Black Hills; - (b) will have maturities ranging from one to 50 years;

+- (c) may be subject to optional and/or mandatory redemption, in whole or in part, at par or at various premiums above the principal amount thereof; - (d) may be entitled to mandatory or optional sinking fund provisions;

+- (e) may provide for reset of the coupon pursuant to a remarketing arrangement; - (f) may be subject to tender or the obligation of the issuer to repurchase at the election of the holder or upon the occurrence of a specified event; - (g) may be called from existing investors by a third party; and - (h) may be entitled to the benefit of positive or negative financial or other covenants.